-The Vermont Agency of Natural Resources (VT ANR) confirmed last summer the presence of a new invasive aquatic species - Nitellopsis obtusa, better known as Starry Stonewort.
+The Vermont Agency of Natural Resources (VT ANR) confirmed the presence of a new invasive aquatic species - Nitellopsis obtusa, better known as Starry Stonewort.
 Efforts are underway to determine the best management practice for this invasive.
 In the meantime, advisories are posted and MWA is helping to “spread the word”.
 Starry Stonewort - FAQ

 Starry stonewort is named for the tiny star shaped bulbils on its root system (usually observable in the late summer).
 It is native to Europe and Asia.
 First reported in the St. Lawrence River in 1978, it is now found in many inland lakes throughout the Great Lakes region and it’s spreading.

 An invasive species is an organism that has been introduced to an area outside its natural range, which causes ecological and economic harm.
 That is the problem - starry stonewort growth may overwhelm native and non-native plants.
 Rumor is that it can even outcompete the invasive Eurasian milfoil.
 Thick mats may cover the lake bottom and may interfere with fish spawning and recreational activities.
 It can regrow from fragments or hitch-hike on boats, anchors, and other gear.